8 Best Dog Foods for Diabetic Dogs 2023 – Reviews and Top Picks

 8. Ketogenic Pet Foods Grain Free Dog Food

 The Ketogenic Pet Foods Grain Free Dog Food has over 60% of its calories from protein.
 It also contains fat but it is quite a low amount.
 This formula is starch-free and grain free, so there are not any ingredients that could cause a spike in your dog’s blood sugar.

 The low amount of fat and virtually non-existent carbs are not ideal for diabetic dog food.
 Your dog still needs fat and carbs, just a reduced amount.
 This is also a fairly expensive option for not containing a well-rounded formula.
 You may need to include supplementary ingredients to give your dog a balanced diet.

 Buyer’s Guide: Picking the Best Dog Foods for Diabetic Dogs

 How diabetes affects diet

-Diabetes requires your dog to shift to a diet where their glucose levels are kept low and controlled.
+Diabetes requires your dog to shift to a diet where its glucose levels are kept low and controlled.
 They will probably still need insulin injections to help maintain that balance, but the nutrients included in their food play a big part in keeping their glucose levels low, such as by providing a high-protein diet with minimal fat and carbohydrates.
 Approximately 30-40% of your dog’s caloric intake should be from protein, while the other 60-70% should be derived from carbs and fat.